0xMYsteRy/truthseeker/README.md

 # Secret of the universe
 "Everything that can be invented, has been invented" - Charles H. Duell - 1899 <br>
-I have been the researching the art of meditation and secret ancient knowledge for the past years of my life.
-I questioned my existance and how to connect  all the dots to present.
+I have been the researching the art of meditation, sacred geometry and secret ancient knowledge for the past years of my life.
+I questioned my existence and how to connect all the dots to present.
 All the things i know points to singularity, the universe of oneness.
 The journey goes on, so i decide to keep a quick note here.
 I would like to send my gratitude to the universe for connecting us here  <br>

 ## Everything is energy
 Quantum physics describes the universe as nothing more than vibrating strings of energy [1] <br>